 NewsWhip is a company that monitors Internet trends in real time for various brands.
 They also took a look at Easter-related stories on social media and found some impressive results.
 The top stories included “19 Things to Give Up for Lent that Aren’t Chocolate,” with over 383,000 customer interactions and also “The Best Thing to Give up This Lent is Plastic, Not Chocolate”, with over 337,000 interactions.
 Additionally, they found some content with a more religious tone such as “Why Does Lent Last 40 Days?” and “Here’s Why Catholics Don’t Eat Meat On Fridays During Lent.”

-In addition to their social media campaign, Delish.com began publishing Easter-related content on their website for several weeks leading up to the Easter holiday.
+In addition to their social media campaign, Delish.com began publishing Easter-related content on their website.
+This begins several weeks before the Easter holiday.
 They offered some rather creative and unique recipes that were targeted to the Cadbury Creme Egg fans.
-Some of the recipes we found on the site included Cadbury Egg Pizza, Cadbury Egg Burgers, Cadbury Eggs Benedict, and many more.
+Some of the recipes we found on the site included Cadbury Egg Pizza, Cadbury Egg Burgers, and many more.
 They definitely set a high bar for creativity.

 Let the Experts Create Your Marketing Campaigns

-All in all, brand marketing on social media is an effective strategy that can be the driving force of a successful campaign.
+All in all, brand marketing on social media is an effective strategy.
+It can easily be the driving force of a successful campaign.
 But, it takes planning, creativity, hard work, and savvy.
-That’s why you need the expertise of a creative branding agency such as Web Content Development to help you launch a strategy that will ensure brand awareness and customer loyalty.
+That’s why you need a creative branding agency to help launch a strategy that prioritizes brand awareness and customer loyalty.

 Our team is a diverse collection of experts such as designers, strategists, copywriters, developers, and more.
 We work together to provide the best results for your brand with personalized services that will make your brand memorable.
-If you would like more information about marketing strategy or our broad range of services, please visit our website or give us a call today.
+For more information about our broad range of services, please visit our website or give us a call today.